top of page

 Riverside Park's Weed-Munching Goats Are Coming Back—This Time to Harlem

-But before they get to work, the Riverside Park Conservancy is hosting a free celebration on Friday, July 12 from 11am-2pm on the lawn just north of the Ten Mile River Playground at 151st Street.
+Hosted by the Riverside Park Conservancy, The Great Goat Graze-Off is set for Saturday, July 12 from 11am-1:30pm on the lawn just north of the Ten Mile River Playground at 151st Street.

 Riverside Park's Weed-Munching Goats Are Back for a Third Summer

-The herd is scheduled to remain in the park until September.
+The group typically remains in the park until the beginning of September.

 For daily updates, follow The Curious Uptowner on Facebook, Instagram and X